Richard-WanderaM/alx_capstone_project/README.md

 * Contributing
 * License
 ## Introduction
 This website showcases Richard Miruka's skills, projects, and contact information.

-It provides an overview of his experience, services, and a portfolio of projects.
+It provides an overview of my experience, services, and a portfolio of projects.

 ## Features
 * Detailed introduction about Richard Miruka and his background.